getDolla/Systems-Shell/README.md

 	Returns: Nothing

-	Changes standard in and out
+	Changes standard in, out, and error back to original places.